hahahahaman/qua/README.txt

 Functions to get and set a component of a specified type of an entity.

 * component.lisp
-A component is just a class, a regular class definition will work with a system if its slots have accessors with the same name as the slot.
+A component is just a class (a struct can also be used, since doesn't actually use any CLOS specific features).
 The main interest in this file is the defcomponent macro which has parameters NAME and SLOTS.
 NAME is the name of the class and SLOTS is the name of the slots.

 * system.lisp
 A system is a class with two slots DEPENDENCIES and ENTITIES.
 DEPENDENCIES is a